HeardLibrary/digital-scholarship/host/wikidata/bot.md

 As with all Wikimedia platforms, users are not particularly restricted from doing anything.
 However, if you do bad things, the community will discover those bad things and revert them.
 If you continue to do bad things, you may get blocked.
 It is considered good form to inform the community about your bot and what you are using it for.
 Before embarking on creating and using a bot on the real Wikidata, you should read the [Wikidata:Bots](https://www.wikidata.org/wiki/Wikidata:Bots) page, which explains the Wikidata policy on bots and the social conventions related to bot use.

+This example makes only a single edit.
+As soon as your bot starts making multiple edits to the real Wikidata, you must throttle it using the [Maxlag parameter](https://www.mediawiki.org/wiki/Manual:Maxlag_parameter).
+See the end of the lesson for more about this.

 # Adding data to a Wikibase instance

 In the second part of this lesson, we will work with a modification of the bot script that will allow us to interact with the API to batch-create a number of items using data from a spreadsheet.
 As we create each item, we will assign it one or more labels and one or more descriptions.
 We will then assign several properties to the newly created item.